Supporters Like You

 “It has been a strong bond,” she says.

-Despite her respect for the business and the delight of the many friendships she made there, she did not start out to make music her life’s work.
+Despite her respect for the business and the delight of the many friendships she made there, she did not start to make music her life’s work.

 “I have a degree in American history and economics, and I taught high school for 15 years,” said Luyben.